Skip to main content

 }

 In which localhost and 8080 are the host and port where your MCP server is running. user is the user ID you want to use for the session.
 Note that you need node v20+ and npx installed to use the mcp-remote command.
 It basically acts as a proxy between the Claude Desktop App and the MCP HTTP server.
+Here is the list of supported headers you can pass to the MCP server:

 1. If something went wrong, you will see an error message popup when you start Claude Desktop App.
 You can also check the logs by clicking on View Logs button in the Developer tab.